- J. Gray Ferguson Professor of Finance

-Dr. Singal’s current and past research has been in three major areas: irregularities related to market efficiency, international finance, and resolving finance-related issues using data from financial and product markets.
+Dr. Singal’s past and current research covers three major areas: irregularities related to market efficiency, international finance, and resolving finance-related issues using data from one industry, but from financial and product markets.
 In addition to his research, he has a book titled “Beyond the Random Walk: A Guide to Market Anomalies and Low Risk Strategies” published by Oxford University Press (hardcover, 2004; paperback, 2006).
-His research has been published in top quality journals such as the American Economic Review, Journal of Business, Journal of Finance, Journal of Financial Economics and Financial Management, and in practitioner journals such as Journal of Applied Corporate Finance, Journal of Banking and Finance, Journal of Portfolio Management, Financial Analysts Journal, and Journal of Investment Management.
+His research has been published in top quality journals such as the American Economic Review, Journal of Business, Journal of Finance, Financial Management, and the Journal of Financial Economics, and in practitioner journals such as Journal of Applied Corporate Finance, Journal of Banking and Finance, Journal of Portfolio Management, Financial Analysts Journal, and Journal of Investment Management.
 His research has been featured on television (CNN-fn), on radio (National Public Radio, Bloomberg Radio), and in print media such as the Wall Street Journal, Barron’s, Washington Post, Chicago Tribune, New York Times, Investor’s Business Daily, SmartMoney, Fortune, and Money.

-Dr. Singal’s primary teaching area is Investments and equity markets.
-In addition, he also teaches international Finance and introductory finance.
-Besides Virginia Tech, he has taught at New York University (Stern School) and the University of Michigan (Ross School).
-Dr. Singal was the Program Leader of the first-ever residential summer study abroad program of Pamplin and has led 2 summer study abroad programs to Freiburg, Germany.
+Dr. Singal’s primary teaching area is Investments.
+In the past, he has taught International Finance.
+Dr. Singal was the Program Leader for the first-ever residential summer study abroad program of the school and has led 2 summer study abroad programs to Freiburg, Germany.

-Dr. Singal was on the Board of Directors of Sapient Corp., a Nasdaq-traded company, from 2008 to 2015, when Sapient was acquired by Publicis.
-He also provides consulting services based on academic research.
-He has served on the Board of Trustees of New River Funds, a family of mutual funds, from 2003 to 2008.
-Prior to joining academia, he worked for ten years at the Oil and Natural Gas Corporation (ONGC) finally as a Joint Director of Finance.
+Dr. Singal worked for ten years for Oil and Natural Gas Corporation (ONGC) in India prior to joining academia.
 Some of his responsibilities included negotiating foreign currency syndicated loans, managing foreign exchange risk, and negotiating contracts with shipyards in Norway, Singapore, France and Japan.

 In addition to his research, he has authored a book titled - Beyond the Random Walk: A Guide to Market Anomalies and Low Risk Strategies, published by Oxford University Press (hardcover, 2004; paperback, 2006).
 Dr. Singal’s research has been featured on television (CNN-FN), on radio (National Public Radio, Bloomberg Radio), and in print media such as the Wall Street Journal, Barrons, Washington Post, Chicago Tribune, New York Times, Investors Business Daily, SmartMoney, Fortune, and Money.